mdfnam/QnA/Ism as a Noun.md

 - **Example:** In the phrase 'Her *kindness* is remarkable', the word "kindness" is an abstract noun, representing the quality or concept of being kind.

 ### Identification
-Abstract Nouns often represent below intangible entities:
+Abstract nouns often represent below intangible entities:
 - **concepts:** justice, freedom, mercy
 - **emotions:** happiness, love, excitement
 - **beliefs:** hope, faith, trust